Lane Thomas Player Props: Nationals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff is 21st in the league with a collective 8.5 strikeouts per nine innings.

-- The Diamondbacks have a 4.36 team ERA that ranks 19th across all league pitching staffs.
+- The Diamondbacks' 4.37 team ERA ranks 19th across all MLB pitching staffs.

-- Diamondbacks pitchers combine to rank 18th in baseball in home runs allowed (69 total, 1.2 per game).
+- The Diamondbacks rank 19th in baseball in home runs allowed (71 total, 1.2 per game).

-- Henry (3-1 with a 3.73 ERA and 25 strikeouts in 41 2/3 innings pitched) gets the start for the Diamondbacks, his eighth of the season.
+- Davies (0-1 with a 5.40 ERA and 14 strikeouts in 18 1/3 innings pitched) makes the start for the Diamondbacks, his fifth of the season.

-- The left-hander's most recent appearance came on Thursday against the Colorado Rockies, when he went seven scoreless innings while giving up two hits.
+- In his most recent appearance on Thursday against the Colorado Rockies, the right-hander tossed 5 2/3 innings, allowing three earned runs while surrendering seven hits.

-- The 25-year-old has an ERA of 3.73, with 5.5 strikeouts per nine innings, in eight games this season.
-Opponents are batting .233 against him.
+- The 30-year-old has put up an ERA of 5.40, with 6.9 strikeouts per nine innings, in four games this season.
+Opponents are hitting .292 against him.

 © 2023 Data Skrive.
 All rights reserved.